GoldenDog190/city_explorer_api/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
 This application uses data files to hold the json files, such as the location.json and weather.json.
 README.md to put down information on the app and length of time it takes to work on it.
 Then it need the .env file with the POST at 3000.
 It also needs the package.json file and package.json file, which are down loaded on your terminal.
 The libraries that will be used for this app are express, cors, and dotenv.
-Also, added superagent.
+Also, added superagent and pg.
 The languages used are json and js.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: